|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=17195|

 Accessing your information

-If you would like to see information you think is held about you, please write to or complete the Data Subject Access Form (see 'Downloads') below and send it to: the Data Protection Officer, Mole Valley District Council, Pippbrook, Dorking, RH4 1SJ.
+If you would like to see information you think is held about you, please write to or complete the Data Subject Access Form (see 'Downloads') below and send it to: the Freedom of Information Officer, Mole Valley District Council, Pippbrook, Dorking, RH4 1SJ.

 Data Protection issues relating to the Dorking Business Improvement District Proposal